-- Always lay the wheel down in such a way that the brake discs are not damaged. - Pull the rear wheel back and take it out of the swingarm.
+- Always lay the wheel down in such a way that the brake disc is not damaged. - Pull the rear wheel back and take it out of the link fork.

 Do not operate the foot brake lever when the rear wheel is removed.